If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 It's when you get fucking murdered.

-And they they still they still blame the cops, they still want less cops instead of advocating for more cops.
+They still want less cops instead of advocating for more cops.

-Now, I I'm not saying that you know, in a community that has, I don't know, let's say 10,000 people, right?
+Now, I'm not saying that, you know, in a community that has, I don't know, let's say 10,000 people, right?

-And I'm not saying that they need heavy patrol unless they have high crime.
+I'm not saying that they need heavy patrol unless they have high crime.

-So I think we can all agree that there's some much needed police reform in America, sure, but not to the point where you let your most vulnerable people in harm's way to fit your misguided imaginary utopia.
+But not to the point where you let your most vulnerable people in harm's way to fit your misguided imaginary utopia.

-That that is the problem that that I'm having.
+That is the problem that I'm having.

 So the nation surrenders in a war.

-But when one cop makes a mistake that goes viral, all of a sudden, politically in the United States, we just decide to fire all the cops, like that's that's even even if the even if the whole system was corrupt, an immediate abolishment of something that we're leaning so heavily on like that is so reckless.
+Like, even if the even if the whole system was corrupt, an immediate abolishment of something that we're leaning so heavily on like that is so reckless.

 It's like letting the banks fail.

-Only it's you know, it's law and order.
+Only it's, you know, it's law and order.

 Yeah, correct.